KoP3YkA/ModularORM/README.md

         new HavingBuilder()
             .and('column', 'operator (<, > and more)', 'value')
     )
+    // You can set a cache lifetime if it is enabled.
+    .setCacheTTL(200) // 200 sec
+    // Or turn off the cache altogether .setUseCache(false)
+    // Note: cache works only in SELECT queries

 // You can retrieve the values as an array of your QueryResult objects. const results : TestResult[] = await builder.build().get(TestResult)